f5devcentral/f5-xc-terraform-examples/workflow-guides/application-delivery-security/workload/README.rst

 .. image:: ./assets/AZ-WAF2.png

-From the **Requests** section in Distributed Cloud console for the new workload LB, we can observe that benign requests are reaching the SMSv2 CE site deployed in Azure environment and malign requests are being blocked by WAF which won’t reach the origin server.
+From the **Requests** section in Distributed Cloud console for the LB, we can observe that benign requests are reaching the SMSv2 CE site deployed in Azure environment and malign requests are being blocked by WAF which won’t reach the origin server.

 .. image:: ./assets/AZ-req2.png